WGBH/stock-sales-2/app/views/collections/digital-clips.md

 ## Long

 Our rights ready digital clip collection was created from WGBH’s most well known series, *NOVA*, *Frontline* and *American Experience*.
 This collection includes over 10,000 short clips on a variety of topics including science, education, health, historical recreations, nature, animation and more.
 (Note that the clips do not include content from our most recent programs.)
 We also feature HD clips from our acclaimed global health series, *Rx for Survival*, shot all over the world, as well as climate change and more.
 Search and browse the collection and download watermarked clips.

-**RATES FOR DIGITAL CLIPS**:
-SD clips: **$180 per clip**
-HD clips:  **$250 per clip**

 Explore some examples of our digital clips below:

 **Digital Clip Categories** -
 enter category keyword into the search bar to see content

 HD Footage